rgokhale31/CantinaExercise/README.md

-# Cantina Exercise
+# JSON ClassName parser

-Hi there!
-This is my submission for the Cantina Code Exercise.
-First, make sure that you are in the same directory as CantinaExercise.py and SystemViewController.json.
+First, make sure that you are in the same directory as parser.py and SystemViewController.json.

 To run the program itself, type the command "python parser.py" into the command line (i.e terminal).